-In February, Ems is organising weekly Craft and Chat sessions over Zoom, alongside your favourite Big Skill Craft Tutors.
+Ems is organising twice weekly Craft and Chat sessions over Zoom, alongside your favourite Big Skill Craft Tutors.
 Details of how to book your place, and the sessions available, can be found on our Creative Crafts page.

 Pick up one of our Crafts@Home Kits, which can be securely delivered to your door by post.
-Or get inspired to Craft on our Big Skill 2020 YouTube Channel, by reusing materials you already make sure toy have at home.
+Or get inspired to Craft on our Big Skill 2020 YouTube Channel, by reusing materials you already have at home.

 We would love to see photos of what you are crafting on social media.
 When you share, make sure to tag us with #CraftsAtHome or mention @theBigSkill.